 Getting Compensation for Mesothelioma in New York

 Mesothelioma is a preventable type of cancer.
 Patients who are diagnosed with mesothelioma are often entitled to financial compensation for their illnesses.
-Filing a claim against an employer, business, product manufacturer, property owner or another party for causing or failing to prevent exposure to asbestos can result in compensation being paid for several of the victim’s related losses.
+Filing a mesothelioma claim against an employer, business, product manufacturer, property owner or another party for causing or failing to prevent exposure to asbestos can result in compensation being paid for several of the victim’s related losses.

 The financial compensation that could be available for mesothelioma victims in New York includes: